MyFriendBen/rfc/rfcs/0003-program-calc-refactor/README.md

 - Integration tests with mock API responses
 - Regression tests for state-specific calculations

-## Documentation
+## Documentation Updates

-Recommended Documentation:

-- Developer guide explaining the new architecture
 - Migration guide for adding new states
-- Code examples for each component type
-- Architecture diagrams showing component relationships
 - Testing guide with examples
 - Update onboarding documentation

 ## Rollout Plan

+### Phase 1: Extract Data
+- Create new directory structure outlined here separate from existing programs directory
+- Extract data classes for all state benefit amounts and store in new programs directory
+- Move all benefit amounts from existing calculator classes to data classes
+- Update existing calculator classes to use new data classes
+- Verify no regression in calculations

+### Phase 2: Create Config Registry
+- Create config registry for dependencies in new programs directory
+- Move PE configuration from existing calculators to config classes
+- Update existing calculator classes to use new config classes
+- Verify no regression in calculations

-### Phase 1: Create Infrastructure
+### Phase 3: Create Infrastructure
 - Create `PolicyEngineClient` wrapper around existing `Sim`
 - Create factory pattern skeleton
-- Update orchestration to support new pattern alongside old
+- Build orchestration in new programs directory to support new pattern

-### Phase 2: Extract Data
-- Extract data classes for all state benefit amounts
-- Move benefit amounts from calculator classes to data classes
-- Verify no regression in calculations

-### Phase 3: Create Config Registry
-- Create config registry for dependencies
-- Move PE configuration from calculators to config classes

 ### Phase 4: Refactor Calculators
-- Refactor calculators to use composition
+- Build new calculators in new program directory that use composition
 - Start with one program (e.g., Medicaid) across all states
-- Verify calculations match previous implementation
+- Set up verification step that verifies new calculations match previous implementation

 ### Phase 5: Complete Migration
-- Migrate remaining programs
+- Build out remaining programs
+- Have both calculators running for some time

+### Phase 6: Contract
 - Remove old calculator classes
 - Clean up obsolete code

-### Phase 6: Add Testing
+### Phase 7: Add Testing
 - Add comprehensive unit tests for all calculators
 - Add integration tests with mock API
 - Document testing patterns